flox/flox/crates/flox/doc/flox-rollback.md

 By default, `flox activate` will activate the latest generation.

 `flox rollback` allows to reset the activated environment to an earlier generation.
-Without arguments resets the _default_ environment to the _previous_ generation.
+When called without arguments, flox will reset the _default_ environment to the _previous_ generation.
 A specific generation number can be provided using the `--to GENERATION` option.